LuisM2012/Chess/README.md

 ONLINE (will only appear in menu screen):

 Will connect you to server.
-Will send you to play with an online person if found.
+Will send you to play with an online person if found (wait-time to retry is 20s).
 Will immediately start game once player is found.

 OFFLINE (will appear only in menu screen):

 Will send you to an offline game.
-You can let someone else play for the second player. or you can use offline for strategizing.
+You can let someone else play for the second player, or you can use offline for strategizing.

+MAIN SCREEN:

+ONLINE and OFFLINE will appear.

 For GAME: